-How to send and receive SMS text from Windows 10
+How to send and receive SMS text with PC in Windows 10

-Note: This ability was introduced to Windows 10 with the Threshold 2 update, so you need to run at least that version of the system, to be able to send SMS messages from your computer.
+Therefore, you need to run at least that version of the system to be able to send SMS messages from your computer.

 How to send and receive text messages with Cortana in Windows 10